Aru va`en: A Keeping of the Troth

 It came without morning.

 One moment we were moving through the last gray of the borderlands.
 The next, every wound was visible.
 Every tooth.
 Every fly.
-Every smear of blood drying black in the wool of the lambs.
+Every smear of blood drying black in wool.

 Black light from the east.

-And between the two, the sky opened like an old wound torn anew.
+Between them, the sky opened like a wound torn anew.

 The Black Sun did not warm the world.